Colorado State University Mountain Campus: Programs

-6 Bedroom conference cabins constructed in 1995 after the old structures burnt in the 1994 fire.
+Six-bedroom conference cabins were constructed in 1995 after the old structures burnt in the 1994 fire.
 They can house various private organizations that go to Pingree Park for retreats, workshops and meetings.

 The Five Summits

 Five mountains among the mummy range hold particular attention to the students and staff of the Mountain Campus.
 It is often a goal to hike all of the summits in one season and there is even a trip that tackles them all in 24 hours.
 These summits are: